azdabat/azdabat/README.md

   <strong>Detection Engineering • Threat Intelligence • Adversary Behaviour • KQL • MDE • Sentinel • Falcon LQL</strong>
 </p>

+> [!NOTE]
+> **Placeholders currently exist and rules are constantly being tuned for production ready servers.
+This project is in it's early days, and completion will be finished shortly.
+For the most part everything works.**

 ---

 ## About Me